 The baseline for this strategic target is Table 1 that includes the selected contaminants for monitoring, the location for where baseline data was collected and where subsequent monitoring will occur, the baseline concentration and source of the baseline data as well as the type of sampling (fish tissue, water column, semi permeable membrane devices (SPMDs)) and the responsible party (see link to baseline listed below).

-Choosing a contaminant location meant there must be historical data and the expectation of similar sampling data from the same location in the future (between now and 2014).
+Choosing a contaminant location meant there must be historical data and the expectation of similar sampling data from the same location in the future.
 Hence, if it is unlikely that a contaminant will be monitored at a given site, that contaminant/location should not be chosen as part of the baseline.
 The Columbia River Basin includes land that has a variety of uses.
 Many different pesticides may be used throughout the year.
 Spraying is more frequent during certain seasons and this may require intense monitoring and poses a challenge to consistently monitoring reduction of contaminant concentrations.
 Finally, quantitative concentrations for each baseline were chosen.
 Success in meeting the 10% reduction target will be measured in the average reduction for each contaminant at each location.

 Units: Units vary due to the focus of the contaminants of concern.

 1 Baseline data is from 2006 monitoring results associated with DEQ's Walla Walla Basin Pesticide Stewardship Partnership.
 The baseline concentrations are median concentrations found from Spring 2006 monitoring in the Basin.
 The detection frequency baseline is the fraction of sampling events where detections were observed.